jhpyle/docassemble/_docs/documents.md

 ## <a name="docx template file"></a>Filling DOCX templates

-You can fill in fields in .docx template files by referring to a `docx template file`.
+You can fill in fields in DOCX template files by referring to a `docx template file`.

 {% include side-by-side.html demo="docx-template" %}